Get help with using our data

 Port

-Port data is only available for UK trade with non-EU countries.
+Port data is only available for UK trade where the source data is the customs declaration.
+Before 2021 this was only with non-EU countries.

-Legislative changes in May 2016 means that fully comprehensive port data for non-EU trade is no longer possible.
-This is due to changes in legislation surrounding declaration requirements when goods are moving into or out of a customs warehouse.
+Legislative changes in May 2016 meant that fully comprehensive port data for non-EU trade was no longer possible.
+This was due to changes in legislation around declaration requirements when goods are moving into or out of a customs warehouse.

 Port data will still be available for businesses that submit either: